erinann/bottom_trawl_survey/README.md

 Except for EDA 4 - the maps make raw files too large to render in GitHub. :( You'll have to download the `HTML` file and open it in your browser.

+`BTS_catch-data_WoRMS.R` is stand alone code.
+It is similar to EDA 1 but it accesses the WoRMS database.